TodyComm: Task-Oriented Dynamic Communication for Multi-Round LLM-based Multi-Agent System: Introduction

 Despite its importance, learning dynamic communication structures in multi-agent, multi-round settings remains challenging.
 Directly optimizing discrete inter-agent graphs across rounds induces a combinatorial action space.
 Moreover, determining how communication structures should evolve based on agents’ behaviors in previous rounds is itself non-trivial, as agent outputs are unstructured, stochastic, and context-dependent.

-To address these challenges, we propose TodyComm, a \textbf{t}ask-\textbf{o}riented framework that \textbf{dy}namically learns behavior-driven \textbf{comm}unication structures to coordinate LLM-based agents across multiple interaction rounds both in the training and inference.
-TodyComm models multi-round agent interactions using two graph structures: an inter-agent communication graph for information exchange at each round and a decision graph for final aggregation.
-The multi-agent, multi-round interaction is formulated as a Markov decision process \citep{puterman1990markov}, where each episode corresponds to solving a query over \(T\) interaction rounds, and actions correspond to the trajectories of inter-agent communication graphs across rounds together with the final decision graph.
+To address these challenges, we propose TodyComm, a \textbf{t}ask-\textbf{o}riented framework that \textbf{dy}namically learns behavior-driven \textbf{comm}unication structures to coordinate LLM-based agents across multiple interaction rounds during both training and inference.
+TodyComm formulates the multi-agent multi-round interaction process as a Markov decision process \citep{puterman1990markov}, where each episode corresponds to solving a query over $T$ interaction rounds, and actions correspond to the sequence of inter-agent communication graphs across rounds together with the final decision graph.

-Inspired by credit assignment in multi-agent reinforcement learning, TodyComm learns agent-level credit values that reflect each agent’s contribution and reliability based on historical behaviors and interaction context.
-These credits are updated using a gated recurrent network \citep[GRN,][]{chung2014empirical}, enabling the model to capture temporal dependencies across rounds.
-Graph-level actions are then instantiated as agent participation decisions based on the learned credits, followed by deterministic communication graph construction.
-This design both simplifies policy learning and naturally extends to node-wise incoming and outgoing degree budget constraints.
-After \(T\) rounds of interaction, the final decision is produced via a credit-weighted voting mechanism.
-TodyComm is optimized using the REINFORCE algorithm \citep{williams1992simple}, with task utility serving as the reward to guide communication structure learning.
+The communication graphs are learned as constrained topologies by parameterizing pairwise edge influences through embeddings of the endpoint nodes, subject to edge masks, an acyclicity constraint, and node-wise degree budgets.
+The node embeddings are modeled using gated recurrent networks \citep[GRN,][]{chung2014empirical}, allowing temporal dependencies to be captured across rounds while adapting to each agent’s historical contributions, reliability, and interaction context.
+The graph structures are optimized using reinforcement learning \citep[RL,][]{williams1992simple}, with task utility serving as the reward signal.

-We conduct extensive empirical evaluations on five diverse benchmarks, in addition to budget control and scalability, demonstrating that TodyComm consistently outperforms baselines and highlighting the effectiveness of learning dynamic communication topologies from agent behaviors in multi-round LLM-based MAS.
+We conduct extensive empirical evaluations on five diverse benchmarks, in addition to budget control, scalability and generalization, demonstrating that TodyComm consistently outperforms baseline methods and highlighting the effectiveness of learning dynamic communication topologies from agent behaviors in multi-round LLM-based MAS.

 To the best of our knowledge, TodyComm is the first framework to learn task-oriented, behavior-driven dynamic communication topologies in multi-round LLM-based multi-agent systems, enabling task-adaptive and round-adaptive communication during both training and inference.